-So, here’s the first question I had when I was trying to name this recipe… is it cioppino?
+So, here’s the first question I had when I was trying to name this easy soup recipe… is it cioppino?
 Is it bouillabaisse?
 Or is both?

 - Cioppino is Italian inspired fish soup with a true tomato base.
 The fish and seafood contents can vary based on what’s available.